fateen1028-pixel/fateen1028-pixel/README.md

 ## What I Care About

-I am not interested in building only surface-level CRUD apps.
+I am not interested in building only surface-level CRUD applications.

 I care about systems where correctness matters:

 * Can the backend reject invalid state transitions?
 * Can the system recover safely from failure?
 * Can AI output be constrained, validated, and audited?
+* Can an AI diagnosis point to concrete evidence instead of guessing?
+* Can failures be traced across logs, configuration files, and service boundaries?
-* Can user data stay protected even across multiple devices?
+* Can user data remain protected across multiple devices?
-* Can real-time events stay consistent across sessions?
+* Can real-time events remain consistent across sessions?

 That is the kind of engineering I am working toward.